AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/routers/asus.md

 1. Set *Forward local queries*, *Enable DNS Rebind*, and *Enable DNSSEC* to *No*.
 1. Change DNS Privacy Protocol to DNS-over-TLS (DoT).
 1. Make sure the *DNS-over-TLS Profile* is set to *Strict*.
-1. Scroll down to the *DNS-over-TLS Ыervers List* section.
+1. Scroll down to the *DNS-over-TLS Servers List* section.
 In the *Address* field, enter one of the addresses below:

     94.140.14.49 and 94.140.14.59